-We are dedicated to preserving the future of conservation through youth mentoring programs and education.
+HSCF works to preserve the future of hunting & conservation through youth mentoring programs and education.

-For hunting events, hunter safety is priority one and each participant is monitored by a responsible adult guide, who is in complete control of their assigned firearm at all times.
+For hunting events, hunter safety is priority one and each participant is monitored by a responsible adult guide, who is always in complete control of their assigned firearm.
 In addition, the hunters are taken to a firing range to practice with an identical or similar rifle prior to entering the field.
 The goal is for every hunt to prove successful, with all youth hunters harvesting an animal and coming away from the program with a lifelong respect for wildlife conservation.

 ATTENTION: Parents, Guardians and Youth